AnshGalani/JOURANL/README.md

 2.Write a program to create 3*3 matrix of numeric value.
 Find inputted value by user in this matrix.
 If user value is not available then print proper message.

+3.Write a program to print multiplication of two 3*3 matrix.